Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Preliminary

 \subsection{Open book decomposition}

-We now briefly review the open book decomposition and contact $3$-manifold.
-For a complete discussion, consult \cite[chapter 9]{ref_OS} or \cite{ref_Etnyre} and the references therein.
+We briefly review open book decompositions of disjoint Dehn twists.
+For a complete discussion of open book decompositions, see \cite[chapter 9]{ref_OS} or \cite{ref_Etnyre} and the references therein.
 The notations introduced in this section will be used throughout the paper.